JustQJ/LLM_Materials/README.md

 - [Arxiv 2023] [ReLU Strikes Back: Exploiting Activation Sparsity in Large Language Models](https://arxiv.org/abs/2310.04564).
 ReLU activation function has a negligible impact on convergence and performance while significantly reducing computation and weight transfer when comparing with other activation functions, such as GELU, SiLU.
 - [Arxiv 2022] [The Lazy Neuron Phenomenon: On Emergence of Activation Sparsity in Transformers](https://arxiv.org/abs/2210.06313).
 Studying the curious phenomenon for machine learning models with Transformer architectures that their activation maps are sparse.

+### Quantization

+- [Arxiv 2024] [The Era of 1-bit LLMs: All Large Language Models are in 1.58 Bits](https://arxiv.org/abs/2402.17764).
+Introduce a 1-bit LLM variant, namely BitNet b1.58, in which every single parameter (or weight) of the LLM is ternary {-1, 0, 1}.

+- [Arxiv 2023] [BitNet: Scaling 1-bit Transformers for Large Language Models](https://arxiv.org/abs/2310.11453).
+Introduce BitLinear as a drop-in replacement of the nn.Linear layer in order to train 1-bit weights (-1 or 1) from scratch.

 ## LLM System
 ### Survey
 - [Arxiv 2024] [A Survey of Resource-efficient LLM and Multimodal Foundation Models](https://arxiv.org/abs/2401.08092).
 This survey delves into the critical importance of such research, examining both algorithmic and systemic aspects.
 It offers a comprehensive analysis and valuable insights gleaned from existing literature, encompassing a broad array of topics from cutting-edge model architectures and training/serving algorithms to practical system designs and implementations.